Rastatt Tunnel: Resumption of work

 Initially, tunnelling work on both bores was suspended on 12 August 2017 immediately following the collapse, the focus of work being switched to stabilisation efforts instead.
 However, being sufficiently confident in the condition of the western bore, boring activity resumed in the western bore during early September 2017.
 Work on the eastern bore, which had been heavily affected by the collapse, remained suspended indefinitely at this point.
 A detailed evaluation of ground conditions, which involved a total of 60 bore holes, was conducted to help ascertain responsibility for the tunnel collapse.

 By early October 2017, proposals had been mooted for the recovery of the TBM's remains, which had been intentionally entombed in concrete, by digging it out of the ground; however, there was no immediate plan of how to resume construction of the eastern bore.
 By January 2018, such work was still pending and no recovery had taken place.
 By July 2018, limited activity was happening on the eastern bore, including the creation of an opening to act as an emergency escape and to aid logistics during further construction work.

 During August 2019, DB Netze announced that construction activity on Rastatt Tunnel would be fully resumed during 2020, and that its completion date was now projected to occur during 2025, three years later than originally planned.
 As agreed, Arbeitsgemeinschaft Tunnel Rastatt would continue with work to finish the remaining 200 metres of the undamaged western bore, while DB shall reposition a 700-metre section of the old line to follow the course of the completed western bore on the surface, putting it clear of the eastern bore's construction site.
-After the repositioning, which is anticipated by 2021, the remaining portion of the eastern bore shall be excavated using an open 'cut-and-cover' method after inserting concrete walls to the required depth.
-Once the tunnel is complete, it shall be back filled and the old line repositioned above the eastern bore.
-Finishing work, including the construction of several cross passages and the entrance portals, as well as fitting-out, is projected to take until 2024.
+After the repositioning, which was anticipated by 2021, the remaining portion of the eastern bore would be excavated using an open 'cut-and-cover' method after inserting concrete walls to the required depth.
+Once the tunnel is complete, it will be back filled and the old line repositioned above the eastern bore.
+Finishing work, including the construction of several cross passages and the entrance portals, as well as fitting-out, is projected to take until 2027.

+In August 2025, Deutsche Bahn announced it had completed the civil works for the tunnel, having excavated around 52,000 m3 of earth.